huatangzhi/gameon/kubernetes/README.md

 4. See [Updating images with Kubernetes metadata](#updating-images-with-kubernetes-metadata) or [Updating images with Helm](#updating-images-with-helm) for the required next steps to get the new image running in your kubernetes cluster.

-### Updating images with Kubernetes metadata
+### Updating images with Kubernetes

+After an initial deployment of game resources (e.g. via `go-run up`, `kubectl apply ... `, or `helm install`), we can change the image kubernetes is using for the deployment.
+Continuing on with our revisions to map while sharing the docker host with minikube:

+      ## ensure :latest tag exists (per above), note image id
+      $ docker images gameontext/gameon-map
+      ## Confirm map deployment
+      $ kubectl -n gameon-system get deployments
+      ## Update imagePullPolicy to "Never", and image tag to :latest
+      $ kubectl -n gameon-system edit deployment/map

+After saving the edited deployment, you should be able to verify that the map deployment was updated to use the built container using the following:

+      $ docker ps --filter ancestor=_latestImageId_

+Alternately, you can make the same changes to the deployment metadata defined in the kubernetes/kubectl directory to make them persistent across restarts.
+Once the file has been edited, apply the changes:

+      $ kubectl apply -f kubernetes/kubectl/map.yaml

+The downside of this approach is that you have to be careful not to check these changes in. ;)

 ### Updating images with Helm

-If you're using helm, we need to update the image tag and the pull policy to work with specific images.
-We're following along with minikube on this one.
-If you aren't using minikube (and sharing the docker host), then this gets a little more complicated, and you need to start working with a docker registry.
+If you're using helm, you can edit `values.yaml` to persist changes to the image tag or the image pull policy. `values.yaml` is a generated file, so there won't be any warnings from git about uncommitted changes on this path.

 1. Open `kubernetes/chart/values.yaml`, find the service you want to update.
-Set the tag to latest, and the pull policy to Never (we officially never want to pull the latest from dockerhub, we only want kubernetes to use the version we've placed in its path).
+Set the tag to latest, and the pull policy to Never.

         # map service
         - serviceName: map
           servicePort: 9080
           path: /map
-          image: lgameontext/gameon-map:experimental
+          image: gameontext/gameon-map:latest
           imagePullPolicy: Never
           readinessProbe:
             path: /map/v1/health